And you’re invited!

 Writers at all levels are invited to participate in the GuerrillaReads Lambda LitFest Video Walk.
 We’ll meetup on Sunday, March 12 in Silver Lake on the corner where A Different Light bookstore once stood.
 Everyone will bring a short piece of their own writing to read on camera.
 Together we’ll explore the neighborhood while shooting videos of each participant reading their work.

 The video walk is free, and it will be hosted by GuerrillaReads Founder Bronwyn Mauldin.
-It’s open to the first twenty people who register.
+It’s open to the first twelve people who register.

 Click here to register.

 To get a sense of what this event will be like, check out a few of the videos from the first ever GuerrillaReads video walk in Highland Park.